aspnetboilerplate/aspnetboilerplate/doc/WebSite/Zero/Permission-Management.md

 ### Introduction

-Module-zero implements the **IPermissionChecker** interface of ASP.NET Boilerplate's authorization system.
+Module Zero implements the **IPermissionChecker** interface of ASP.NET Boilerplate's authorization system.
 To define and check permissions, see the [authorization document](/Pages/Documents/Authorization).
 In this document, we will show you how to grant permissions for roles and users.